josefineschaefer/taco-schmacko/README.md

 # Taco Schmacko - Accessibility Testing with Chrome DevTools 🌮

 Welcome to the DevFest Brussels Accessibility Testing Workshop repo!
-This corny taco delivery service website is our playground for exploring accessibility testing with Chrome DevTools (and beyond).
+This [corny taco delivery service website](https://josefineschaefer.github.io/taco-schmacko/) is our playground for exploring accessibility testing with Chrome DevTools (and beyond).

 ## What's inside? 👀

 1. `with-accessibility-bugs` branch

-It does what it says on the tin: this branch deliverately contains _a lot_ of Accessibility related issues.
+It does what it says on the tin: this branch deliberately contains _a lot_ of Accessibility related issues.
 It is your job to find, and if you like, fix them.

 2. `main` branch